 - Then scrub your hands with it gently until the stain is off

-- Before you wash off the sugar solution, buff your palm with the pumice stone.
+- Before you wash off the sugar solution, rub your palm with the pumice stone.

 - Then, use a toothbrush to scrub your fingernails.

 - Finally, use more soap and water to get rid of the stain and paint off your hands.

 Implementing this extra scrubbing with salt or sugar will take the stubborn stain off your hands.